nickazg/TheConstructSmartContract/README.md

     >
 </p>

-We believe this token distribution method will allow The Construct to grow and delevop naturally without creating false promises, allowing investors to be involved during a very early stage, with a heavily discounted rate to offset the risk.
+We believe this token distribution method will allow The Construct to grow and develop naturally without creating false promises, allowing investors to be involved during a very early stage, with a heavily discounted rate to offset the risk.

 After **Funding Stage 3** The Construct is aimed to be a functioning platform on the NEO testnet.
-Subsequently the common Private and Pubic Crowdsales will commence which will distribute the vast majority of the STR tokens.
+Subsequently the common Private and Pubic Crowdsales will commence which will distribute the vast majority of the CNS tokens.

-## STR Distribution Breakdown
+## CNS Distribution Breakdown
 *Specific dates and prices are yet to be announced*

 <p align="center">